 Recruiting is a profession that some employers and candidates may think of as simple and straightforward.
 The truth, however, is much deeper than that.
 In many ways, recruiting is like putting together a beautiful and complex puzzle — it’s about taking on challenges, getting to know both candidates and employers alike, and putting the pieces together by determining which ones will fit together seamlessly.

-Being a recruiter who is excellent at matching employees with employers is more than just a job.
+Being a recruiter or headhunter who is excellent at matching employees with employers is more than just a job.
 Having a passion for recruitment is an important and necessary trait for success, and the reason why our recruiters are excited to get out of bed in the morning.

 For this article, we sat down with eight of our technical recruiters (Alexy Barker, Erin Buehler, Carter Alexander, Griffin Dreesbach, Brad Garcia, Mat Lula, Taylor Reeves, and Juli Weber) to ask some specific questions about their respective experiences as recruiters — what drives each of them every day, why each of them became a recruiter, why they have a passion for recruitment, and what they get out of the experience of being a recruiter.